KrishnaGajjar13/Titanic-Survival-Analysis-and-Prediction/README.md

 ![Titanic](https://i.pinimg.com/564x/98/73/c6/9873c68f08671ca72aece2d1ceb6b93b.jpg)

 Titanic Survival Prediction is a machine learning project that uses the infamous Titanic disaster dataset to predict the survival of passengers.
-This repository is designed for beginners to get started with Kaggle competitions and supervised learning.
+This repository is designed for beginners to get started with supervised learning.
 It covers data loading, cleaning, feature engineering, model training (including hyperparameter tuning), evaluation, and results interpretation.

 ---